neagoemaria1/ML-Heart-Failure-Prediction/README.md

 ## Algorithms
 **Logistic Regression**: A statistical model used to predict the probability of an event, in this case, the risk of heart failure.
+**Random Forest Classifier**: A classification algorithm that builds multiple decision trees and combines their outputs for better accuracy.
 | Feature                      | Description                                                     |
 |------------------------------|-----------------------------------------------------------------|
 | **age**                      | Age of the patient                                             |